vdevisricharan/vdevisricharan/README.md

 ## Additional ℹ
 - 🔭 I’m currently working on an open source project in [chingu voyage 40](https://github.com/chingu-voyages/v40-bears-team-36) and a cryptocurrency website.
 - 🌱 I’m currently learning MERN Stack.
-- 👯 I’m looking to collaborate on the responsive frontend, full-stack, Machine Learning p.rojects
+- 👯 I’m looking to collaborate on the responsive frontend, full-stack, Machine Learning projects
 - 🤔 I’m looking for help with React, NodeJS, MongoDB, Express JS
 - 📫 How to reach me: devisricharancodes@gmail.com